chengly70/OB/ProcessFranksData/README.md

 Two scripts to plot the awake head-fixed freely breathing data from same paper.
 Assumes have data from all 8 mice in 170608.mat, -09.mat, -13.mat, -14.mat, -18.mat, -19.mat, -21.mat, -22.mat
-* Time-varying spiking statistics (PSTH, Var, Cov) in 100ms half overlapping windows, for both Ethyl Butyrate (black) and Hexanoal (green) run: plot_timeStats_DtoF
+* Time-varying spiking statistics (PSTH, Var, Cov) in 100ms half overlapping windows, for both Ethyl Butyrate (black) and Hexanoal (green) run: plot_timeStats_DtoF.m
-* Shows increases from spontaneous to evoked (time-averaged) for same stats (PSTH, Var, Cov) and odors, run: plot_ssIncr_AtoC .
+* Shows increases from spontaneous to evoked (time-averaged) for same stats (PSTH, Var, Cov) and odors, run: plot_ssIncr_AtoC.m .
 Also displays p-values reported in our paper.